 Thank you for your consideration and understanding.

 Andrew Sandoval talks about how the drive to go out and say thank you to the fans on one last tour revivified Michael Nesmith this fall

-Last night, Micky Dolenz and Michael Nesmith closed out the "Monkees Farewell Tour" with a triumphant performance in Los Angeles, California at the Greek Theatre.
+Last night, Micky Dolenz and Michael Nesmith closed out the "Monkees Farewell Tour" with a triumphant performance in front of a packed house in Los Angeles, California at the Greek Theatre.

 Monkees historian and author Andrew Sandoval, who also produced the tour, introduced the show:

 The evening's set list included the following songs:

 Video footage from the Greek appears below, and be sure to check out these reviews of the show courtesy of Ultimate Classic Rock, The Glorious Corner, and Goldmine.

 Micky posted the following message across his social media channels after the show at the Greek Theatre:

 As the "Monkees Farewell Tour" enters its final stretch, Michael Nesmith and Micky Dolenz delivered a superb performance this past Saturday night in Milwaukee, Wisconsin at Riverside Theater.
 "Best show (so far) of The Monkees tour," wrote Monkees producer and author Andrew Sandoval on Facebook.

 The Live Almanac would like to send a special thanks to Sherri Hansen, who was on hand to photograph the evening, for sharing her pictures of Nez, Micky, and the band from Milwaukee.
 There's plenty of excellent video footage below, too, courtesy of Jennifer Rice, Nunupics Zomot, and laminateman on YouTube.